 Dr. Linda Thompson, President of Westfield State University, was also present.

-The meeting was called to order at 1:31 AM by Committee Chair Boudreau and a roll call was taken of the committee members participating as listed above.
-It was announced that the meeting is being livestreamed and captured as recorded.
+The meeting was called to order at 2:46 PM by Chair Martin.
+It was announced the meeting was being livestreamed and recorded and a roll call was taken of the Trustees participating as listed above.